 Parkent Sun Institute

-The official name of the Institute of the Sun in Parkent is the Institute of Materials Science NPO “Physics-Sun” of the Academy of Sciences of the Republic of Uzbekistan.
-The institute consists of a complex of heliostats, a solar laboratory (a massive solar energy concentrator, 42 meters high), and a famous large solar furnace that was built second in the world, after the first one in Font-Roma-Odeillo in Southern France.
+The official name of this institute is the Institute of Materials Science NPO “Physics-Sun” of the Academy of Sciences of the Republic of Uzbekistan.
+The Parkent Sun institute consists of a complex of heliostats, a solar laboratory (a massive solar energy concentrator, 42 meters high), and a famous large solar furnace that was built second in the world, after the first one in Font-Roma-Odeillo in Southern France.

 The helio-concentrator is impressive with its 10700 small mirrors, carefully designed to refract the light.
 The institute is located at an altitude of 1100 meters, which also provides tourists a nice panorama.
 The institute makes a nice day trip from Tashkent together with the Parkent town.